tinacms/tina.io/content/blog/gatsby-tina-101.md

 Despite the technical gains, static sites can have a hampered content editing story.
 Those comfortable with Git and Markdown might edit files directly.
 But content authors need a better solution for editing.

-[TinaCMS](https://tinacms.org/docs/getting-started/introduction) is a _extensible_ toolkit that can help meet these needs.
-Tina allows developers to use formats we love, like Markdown and JSON, while providing a slick experience for content authors.
+[TinaCMS](https://tinacms.org/docs/getting-started/introduction) is an _extensible_ toolkit that can help meet these needs.
+Tina allows developers to use formats we love, like Markdown and JSON, while providing a smooth experience for content authors.

 To understand better how Tina works, I decided to add it to an existing site, my [Gatsby starter, _Tyra_](https://github.com/madelyneriksen/gatsby-starter-tyra/).
 What follows is a walkthrough of my process.
 Feel free to use this as a reference for adding TinaCMS to an existing Gatsby site!